Regularized Brascamp-Lieb inequalities via Optimal Transport and Study of Equality Cases: Proof of Regularized Brascamp-Lieb Inequalities

-Consider the optimal transport map $T_i=\nabla \phi_i$ between the probability measures $f_i$ and $g_i.$ Then, by \cref{General_Caff_Contraction}, it follows that and In addition, the Monge-Ampère equation is satisfied with Define and notice that the Jacobian of $\Theta$ at $x$ is by the assumption that $D_G>0.$ Using the Monge-Ampère equation, By the change of variables $y=\Theta(x)$, we get the desired claim. \end{proof}
+In addition, the Monge-Ampère equation is satisfied with Define and notice that the Jacobian of $\Theta$ at $x$ is by the assumption that $D_G>0.$ Using the Monge-Ampère equation, By the change of variables $y=\Theta(x)$, we get the desired claim. \end{proof}

-\begin{remark} Notice that this strategy of proof may be applied to the work of Barthe and Wolff (see \cite{Barthe_Wolff}) to derive that the inverse regularized Brascamp-Lieb inequality for functions that are more log-concave than $g_{\tilde G_i}$, more log-convex than $g_{G_i}$ is saturated by Gaussians $g_{A_i}$ with $\tilde G_i \leq A_i \leq G_i.$ This generalizes the work of \cite{Nakamura} where the previous statement is established for type $G_i$ functions or in other words, convolutions with $N(0,G_i^{-1})$, \textit{i.e.} for any $\mu$ positive finite Borel measure with non-zero mass. \end{remark}

 \\